Income tax brackets in South Africa for 2026: An easy guide

 What is a tax rebate?

-According to TaxTim, a tax rebate is a value for which SARS reduces the taxes owed depending on specific circumstances.
-SARS calculates the amount owed through your annual income and expenses, and if certain conditions are applicable, the amount is reduced.
+According to TaxTim, a tax rebate is a value for which SARS reduces the taxes owed, depending on specific circumstances.
+SARS calculates the amount owed based on your annual income and expenses, and if certain conditions apply, the amount is reduced.

-Age is the most common rebate factor, and the amounts are changed yearly to three different levels based on an individual's age, with a more significant reduction in money owed to SARS with each level.
+Age is the most common rebate factor, and the amounts are adjusted yearly across three levels based on an individual's age, with a larger reduction in the amount owed to SARS at each level.
 The three levels for South Africans eligible for income tax include:

 • A primary rebate (under 65 years old)

-• A secondary rebate (between 65 and 75 years old)
+• A secondary rebate (for those between 65 and 75 years old)

 • A tertiary rebate (over 75 years old)